 The OCU app's checkout works with discount codes created in the Shopify Discounts section.
 Discount codes entered during checkout apply to the initial checkout order items only.
 You can add a discount for your upsell/downsell offer pages within the OCU app.

 OCU also supports Shopify "shareable discount links" which auto-apply at OCU checkout.

 Where "code" is the name of your Shopify discount code.

 Where "code" is the name of your Shopify discount code and then include "?redirect=" followed by the page handle of the page you want to direct the customer to with the discount included (like a ZP page for example).

 - The Shipping Options won't update after a discount is applied for the initial order.
 If the customer meets the free shipping requirement for your store upon entering the checkout, it won't be removed once a discount code is added that may bring their order total below the free shipping threshold.

 - Shopify "Automatic Discounts" are not currently supported via API, so we can't use them on OCU Checkout.
-If an OCU trigger product is included in your "automatic discount" configuration, the OCU checkout will still be used, but the "automatic discount" will not apply.
+If an OCU trigger product is included in your "automatic discount" configuration, the OCU checkout will still be used, but the "automatic discount" will not be shown in the order.